Accreditation Visiting Committee Site Visit

 Visit any off-site facilities

-Get full participation of all key museum staff and stakeholders
+Get full participation of key museum staff and stakeholders

-Gauge what/whether the museum has made progress since its last review (if a reaccreditation review)
+Gauge the museum's progress since its last review (if a reaccreditation review)

 Conducting the Visit